Dansando8/Dansando8/README.md

 TechStack: Mongo (Mongoose), Express, React, Node, Bootstrap, QR codes.<br />

 ## Other Smaller Projects
+#### VertCiel Communications website
+[VertCiel Communications](http://vertciel.ca/nos-services/marketing-web/) is a consulting Web Marketing agency.
+I worked on the UI design and UX.
+Also wrote the content and optimized the SEO.
+Basically, crafted the whole site and integrated it.
+TexhStach: Html, JavaScript, CSS, WP.

 #### Slick's Pizza
 [Slick's Pizza](https://grand-dragon-67046c.netlify.app) This content management system (CMS) boasts dynamic page capabilities, seamless tag-based filtering, and a highly efficient REST API and CMS data retrieval system.
 Users gain the ability to personalize their orders through an interactive form, effortlessly handle cross-page interactions, and ensure optimal visibility via robust SEO strategies and well-implemented meta tags.
 The inclusion of email notifications ensures users stay consistently informed.
 Furthermore, the streamlined development workflow guarantees a seamless deployment process, with hosting on Netlify for maximum efficiency.